KiltedCode/khandaria-campaign/sessions/2021/2021-08-19-into-the-mountains-part-deux.md

 think about animals could be or teleport
 roc goes overhead close, scanning close
 hear a stick snaps
-`Belsaran` sees a leaf move aside
+`Belsarin` sees a leaf move aside
-`Belsaran` sweeps and takes down small creature
+`Belsarin` sweeps and takes down small creature
 smog bombs a dwarf
 `Faleor` sweeps a detect evil